Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Twisted modules

-\end{corollary} We now discuss the representation theory depending on $g=g(r,t)$: We determine the modules induced by modules $\cM_0$ of the zero-mode algebra $\psi_0,\bpsi_0$ with trivial action of $\psi_n,\bpsi_n,n>0$, which also possess a compatible structure of a super vector space, given by an action of the parity operator $\pi$ with $\pi\psi_n^g=-\psi_n^g\pi$ and $\pi\bpsi_n^g=-\bpsi_n^g\pi$.
+We now determine the modules induced by modules of the zero-mode algebra $\psi_0,\bpsi_0$, which also possess a compatible structure of a super vector space, given by an action of the parity operator $\pi$ with $\pi\psi_n^g=-\psi_n^g\pi$ and $\pi\bpsi_n^g=-\bpsi_n^g\pi$.
 These induced modules correspond to twisted modules over the Vertex subalgebra of symplectic fermions.
 The action of the Virasoro algebra on the generating zero-mode module fulfills

 To compute the twisted modules over the even vertex subalgebras, we have to determine also the $\pi$-twisted sectors, which correspond to the matrix $s+\frac{1}{2}$.
 The subsequent decomposition over the even vertex subalgebra, which corresponds to taking the $\Z_2$-equivariant objects, is simply a decomposition into the eigenspaces of $\pi$. \\ \CommentsForMe{irreduciblility of induced module?}